-Former University of Iowa quarterback Jason Manson was named Klein Family Director of Player Development for the Iowa football program in May, 2021.
+Former University of Iowa quarterback Jason Manson was elevated to senior analyst and assistant offensive coach in July 2025, after serving as Klein Family Director of Player Development for the Iowa football program the previous four years.

-Iowa posted an 8-5 record in 2022, concluding the season with a 21-0 win over Kentucky in the Music City Bowl and wins in five of its final six games.
-Iowa’s streak of 10 straight bowl invitations is the longest in school history and the Hawkeyes have been in the Top 25 final rankings in four of the last five seasons.
-Iowa’s streak of 10 straight winning seasons ranks 10th best in the nation.
+Iowa notched eight wins in 2022, concluding the season with a 21-0 win over Kentucky in the Music City Bowl and wins in five of its final six games.

-The Hawkeyes won 10 games in 2021, winning the Big Ten’s West Division title and advancing to the conference championship game.
-Iowa concluded the season with an appearance in the Vrbo Citrus Bowl and was ranked 23rd in the final national rankings.
+The Hawkeyes won 10 games in 2021, winning the Big Ten West Division title and advancing to the conference championship game.
+Iowa concluded the season with an appearance in the Citrus Bowl and was ranked 23rd in the final national ranking.

 Manson has been involved in high school administration and coaching since the end of his Hawkeye playing career.
 He held the position of assistant Dean of Students and head football coach at St. Thomas More School for two years (2019-21).
 In 2018-19, he served as student management assistant at Greater Hartford (Conn.)
 Academy of the Arts and head football coach at Capital Prep.